codepress/admin-columns/readme.txt

 = 7.0.8 =
 Release Date: February 2nd, 2026

 * [Fixed] Resolved an issue where original WordPress default columns were stored incorrectly.
 * [Fixed] Fixed an issue where images in custom field columns did not always display correctly, depending on how they were stored.
 * [Added] Added a setting for image, media, post, and user custom fields to control the number of items displayed.
+* [Improved] Renamed and reordered the date format settings for custom field column to make the stored date format clearer (with an improved tooltip).

 = 7.0.7 =
 Release Date: January 30th, 2026